 A good example of this is a person seen below.
 He is holding a stack of books in front of him but he is not moving.
 The force downwards is STATIC FORCE

 A Dynamic Load

 A good example of a dynamic load is the person below.
 He is carrying a weight of books but walking.
 The force is moving or DYNAMIC FORCE.

-The person in the diagram below is sat on the mono-bicycle and the air filled tyre is under great pressure.
-The air pressure inside it pushes back against his/her weight.
+The tyre in teh image below is filled with air and under great pressure.
+The air pressure inside it pushes back against the weight.

-The rope is in “tension” as the two people pull on it.
+The rope is in “tension” as the people pull on it.
 This stretching puts the rope in tension.

 The weight lifter finds that his body is compressed by the weights he is holding above his head.